uruba/FinanCalc/readme.md

 ### Place the library files into you directory structure

-Just copy all the files somewhere appropriate, like a dedicated "vendor" or "lib" directory (so that it doesn't make a mess out of your directory hierarchy).
+Just copy all the files somewhere appropriate, like a dedicated "*vendor*" or "*lib*" directory (so that it doesn't make a mess out of your directory hierarchy).
 Nothing more is needed.

 ### Include it in your project